vmware-archive/admiral/README.md

 #### 3. Clone the repo and build locally.
 Detailed instructions about building locally can be found in the [Admiral developer guide](https://github.com/vmware/admiral/wiki/Developer-Guide):

-* Building the Admiral agent first
+* Building the Admiral agent first (to achieve smaller image file size an LZMA2 compression is used, you need [xz utils](http://tukaani.org/xz/) )
 ```shell
 cd container-images/admiral-agent
 make buildall